 While this is a fascinating statistic, let’s look at the next chart.
 In just the past five years, the gold mining industry produced more gold than what the world mines supplied for 400 years, from 1500-1900:

 And in a million troy ozs:

 Thus, the world was producing an average of 1.2 Moz per year from 1500-1900 (489 Moz divided by 400 years) versus 104 Moz per year (522 Moz divided by 5) for the past five years.
 It’s truly amazing the amount of condensed energy that fossil fuels provide, especially oil.
 As I have mentioned in previous articles, the energy content in one barrel of oil equals 10,000-20,000 hours of human labor.
 If we take the average of 15,000 human labor hours per barrel of oil, that would also equal the manpower of 150 mine employees working 10 hours a day for two weeks (10 work days).

-So, with just one barrel of oil, the modern mining industry has replaced the energy-labor of 150 workers for two weeks of work.
+So, with just one barrel of oil, the modern mining industry has replaced the energy labor of 150 workers for two weeks of work.
 Just think about the immense amount of oil the top gold miners consume each year.
-According to Newmont and Barrick (two largest gold miners) Sustainability Reports, their combined diesel and heavy oil consumption in 2017 was a stunning 80 million barrels of oil equivalent.
+According to Newmont and Barrick (the two largest gold miners) Sustainability Reports, their combined diesel and heavy oil consumption in 2017 was a stunning 80 million barrels of oil equivalent.

-Now, let’s convert the human energy content in 80 million barrels of oil equivalent:
+Now, let’s convert the human energy content into 80 million barrels of oil equivalent:

 80 million barrels X 15,000 human labor hours = 1.2 trillion human labor hours.